gtech-mulearn/Top-100-Coders/profile/ahmadusman@mulearn.md

 #### As a Top 100 Member:
 -As a beginner, I believe that collabrating with like minded people can help me enhance my knowledge and elevate my career.

-- Being a part of Top 100 would help me create connections with professionals and open up new oppurtunities for my growth.
+-Being a part of Top 100 would help me create connections with professionals and open up new oppurtunities for my growth.

 #### Career Plan: